ghoshap/Scalable-Computing-Project-4/README.md

   On OSX:
+  Put all the folders of the sensors in one Folder and name it Sensors2
   1. Open a terminal and navigate to the folder using cd command.
   2. run the shell script test.sh using the following command:
             >>>  sh test.sh